 True Faith peaked at No.4 in the UK and also reached #3 in the U.S. Hot Dance Club Songs chart.
 I still have the 7" vinyl gathering dust in a box, as I now have nothing to play it on.
 Hmm, need to get a record deck!

-This song and Blue Monday (1983) are my favourite New Order tracks, and the latter became the best-selling 12-inch single of all time.
+This song and Blue Monday (1983) are my favourite New Order tracks.

 By the way, was this the first video to feature happy slapping?
 It gets my vote for being one of the strangest videos of the 80s, that's for sure!